-My team tracked energy levels on every call — reps at full presence booked at 28% vs. 3% when coasting.
-Learn the light switch reset and recovery protocol that tripled our appointment setting results
+When my team tracked energy levels on every call, the data was staggering: calls made at full presence booked at 28% vs. 3% when coasting.
+Same script, same leads.
+Here's the reset system that tripled our results.

 Why Every Dial Is a Door in B2B Sales Appointment Setting (And Coasting Is Killing Your Results)